SharePoint/sp-dev-docs/docs/spfx/toolchain/implement-ci-cd-with-azure-devops.md

 The Build Definition, as its name suggests, includes all the definitions and their configurations for the build.
 Start setting up your Continuous Integration by creating a new build definition and link it to your repository.
 ![linking the build definition to the repository](../../images/azure-devops-spfx-01.png)
 > [!NOTE]
 > Build definitions can be described as a process template.
-It is a set of configured task that will be executed one after another on the source code every time a build is triggered.
+It is a set of configured tasks that will be executed one after another on the source code every time a build is triggered.
 Tasks can be grouped in phases, by default a build definition contains at least one phase.
 You can add new tasks to the phase by clicking on the big plus sign next to the phase name.

 ### Installing NodeJS version 8
 Once the Build Definition has been created, the first thing you need to do is instal NodeJS.
 Make sure to install version 8, as SharePoint Framework depends on it.